 Durability.
 Concrete has a Mohs Hardness of 5.5 Scratching, chipping is not an issue if using roundover edges.
 Repairs in the field are possible.
 Concrete requires attention to prevent long-term exposure to food acids which can etch the concrete.
 Concrete stains from organic sources can be removed with bleach.It is a 100% inorganic material it works well outdoor unlike quartz, whose plastic resin binder will yellow outdoors.
 Lighter concrete colors stay reasonably cool to the touch.
 It requires sealing every 3-5 years (wipe on wipe off) and can be refinished in the field.

 Often Used For: Modern, Contemporary, Transitional, Traditional, Coastal, Indoor, Outdoor, Kitchen, Bath, Tables, Stair steps, Floors, Sinks.

 Summary.
-Concrete Countertops are a luxurious surface and can be created in exactly any color and thickness you desire.
-Aggregates (such as shells and glass) included in the concrete allow for an unlimited artistic palette.
+Concrete Countertops and Sea Glass Countertops are a luxurious surface and can be created in exactly any color and thickness you desire.
+Aggregates (such as shells and sea glass) included in the concrete allow for an unlimited artistic palette.
 They also make excellent sinks for bathrooms as they can be formed in a variety of creative designs.
 Concrete sinks with glass basins make for unusual, contemporary designs.
 Concrete can patina over time but this adds character to their perfectly imperfect nature.
 Concrete is a very historic material and plays well with glossy contemporary cabinets to give a very interesting “Jetsons-Flintstones” juxtaposition.